isc-projects/kea/doc/guide/dhcp4-srv.rst

    **Note**

    The conflict-resolution mechanism does not work for global reservations.
-As of Kea 1.5.0, it is generally recommended that you not use global reservations for addresses.
-If you choose to use them anyway, you must manually ensure that the reserved addresses are not in the dynamic pools.
+Although the global address reservations feature may be useful in certain settings, it is generally recommended not to use global reservations for addresses.
+Administrators who do choose to use global reservations must manually ensure that the reserved addresses are not in dynamic pools.

 .. _reservation4-hostname: